lumeland/lume.land/docs/overview/command-line.md

 The following examples assume that you are using Lume as a Deno's task.

-The commands for the globally installed Lume are the same but removing the `deno task` part.
+The commands for the globally installed Lume are similar but removing the `deno task` part.
 For example `deno task lume --serve` becomes to `lume --serve`.